PoisotLab/ms_network_prediction/manuscript.md

 fluctuation of genomes and phenotypes across populations of a given species.
 Additionally, there is a trade-off when we combine different taxonomic and spatial scales: assessing interactions between higher taxonomic levels at a microscale level ignores individual plasticity.
 As described above, we can use different trait-based proxies to predict potential interactions.
 The choice of such proxies should be theoretically linked to the spatial scale we are using in our prediction [@Wiens1989SpaSca].

 At some scales we can use morphological traits of co-occurring species to assess the probability of interaction between them [@Bartomeus2016ComFra].
 This translates to a spatial extent that does not necessarily capture the entire distribution of a given set of species, with a resolution that is sufficient to capture the phenotypical variability of the species.
 At larger scales, we can infer interactions through the phylogenetic similarity between species, assuming their functional traits are themselves are phylogenetically conserved [@Gomez2010EcoInt].
-On scales where the niche is a is phylogenetically conserved, we can think of the probability that one species will interact with another as the "amount" of niche superposition between them [@Desjardins-Proulx2017EcoInt].
+On scales where the niche is phylogenetically conserved, we can think of the probability that one species will interact with another as the "amount" of niche superposition between them [@Desjardins-Proulx2017EcoInt].

-At the smallest scales, we may be interested in predicting behavioural traits like foraging behavior [@Bartomeus2016ComFra]..
+At the smallest scales, we may be interested in predicting behavioural traits like foraging behavior [@Bartomeus2016ComFra].
 At this point, the spatial resolution in this case should is fine enough that a model may be precise in a given system, but much less generalizable.
 At this scale it is also important to consider abundance, it modulates the probability of encounter along with behaviour [@Wells2013SpeInt].